lkesteloot/unsong/unsong.md

 “Pirindiel,” she said.
 “It’s me.
 Erica.”
 Angels weren’t very good at distinguishing human faces, but they never forgot a name.

 “Oh!” the other answered.
 “Sorry!
 Oh, I’m so bad at this!
 Sorry!
-I promise I didn’t mean…”
+I promise I didn’t mean...”

 “It’s okay,” Erica said.
 “May I come in?”